efoncubierta/cloudspec-site/content/en/docs/Getting Started/running.md

 Ok, that's a lot.
 But you probably understood everything.
 The beauty of the CloudSpec syntax is that you can declare validation rules using plain English language.
 Let's dissect all that's going on.

-First, a rule declaration starts with `rule:rule_name` and ends with `end rule`.
+First, a rule declaration starts with `rule:rule_name` and ends with `end`.
 A rule has a scope, which is the subset of your AWS resources to validate.
 In our example, the scope is all EC2 instances with tag `environment=production`.
 You define the scope with the `on` and `with`directives.
 With `on` you select a resource type, and with `with` narrow down the selection to more specific resources.
 Comments start with a `#`, and everything from it to the end of the line is ignored.

 Please refer to the [CloudSpec syntax](../../syntax) documentation for a full description of the CloudSpec logical language.